 Are you worried that you may have been bitten by a hobo spider?
-If you live in Utah, you’ve probably heard that hobo spiders are dangerous and aggressive—that one bite can cause serious skin lesions and nausea.
+If you live in Utah, you have probably heard that hobo spiders are dangerous and aggressive—that one bite can cause serious skin lesions and nausea.
 However, recent research suggests that hobo spiders are not as dangerous as they seem.

 Are Hobo Spiders Dangerous?

 Hobo spiders usually bite humans only if they feel threatened or trapped.
-Many people think hobo spider bites cause skin lesions and other serious side effects.
+Some people think hobo spider bites cause skin lesions and other serious side effects.
 However, scientists have never found sufficient evidence to prove this.

 A few recent hobo spider bite research studies have concluded that hobo spiders are not dangerous to humans.
 In one case, a bite caused twitching, but in all other cases, hobo spider bites caused only mild redness and itchiness.